Skip to main content

 $ gleef push

-Nothing to push
+Nothing new to push

 Pattern Matching

-Wildcard Patterns
+Common Patterns

-# Match all button-related keys
+# Match keys starting with "button."

-gleef push --match "button.*"
+gleef push --match "^button\."

-gleef push --match "auth.*"
+gleef push --match "\.title$"

-# Match keys with specific suffixes
+# Match keys containing "auth."

-gleef push --match "*.title"
+gleef push --match "auth\."

 Complex Patterns

-gleef push --match "button.*|nav.*"
+gleef push --match "button\.|nav\."

-# Match nested keys
+# Match nested keys like components.<anything>.label

-gleef push --match "components.*.label"
+gleef push --match "^components\..+\.label$"

 Conflict Resolution